litebird/litebird_sim/docs/source/noise.rst

 .. warning::

-    Be sure you understand the difference between the noise level in a timestream and the noise level in a map.
-Although of course the latter depends on the former, the conversion depends on several factors.
+    It's crucial to grasp the distinction between the noise level in a timestream and the noise level in a map.
+While the latter is dependent on the former, the conversion is influenced by several factors.
+This understanding will empower you in your data analysis tasks.

-    A common mistake is use the mission time divided by the number of pixels in the map in a call to :func:`.add_white_noise`.
-This is **wrong**, as the noise level per pixel depends on the overall integration time, which is always less than the mission time because of cosmic ray loss, repointing maneuvers, etc.
-    These effects reduce the number of samples in the timeline that can be used to estimate the map, but they do not affect the noise of the timeline.
+    A common mistake is to use the mission time divided by the number of pixels in the map in a call to func:`.add_white_noise`.
+This is **wrong**, as the noise level per pixel depends on the overall integration time, which is always less than the mission time because of cosmic ray loss, repointing maneuvers, etc. These effects reduce the number of samples in the timeline that can be used to estimate the map, but they do not affect the noise of the timeline.

 Methods of the Simulation class